ojroques/nvim-bufdel/README.md

 it and include it among your config files.

 You can also integrate the command directly into your config.
-Here's a condensed version of the plugin (minus minor optimizations) in Lua:
+Here's a condensed version of the plugin (minus minor improvements) in Lua:
 ```lua
 function delete_buffer()
   local buflisted = fn.getbufinfo({buflisted = 1})